blukatdevelopment/UnchainedWorldsOld/core_edition/keeper_info/campaigns/korsarus/settlements/brambleturn.md

 Divided between two draconic armies of humans from the dragon age.
 It's not understood who won the battle, or who the two dragon lords involved were.

 ## Open Market
+Roll 1d6.
+On a 1 or 2, pick a random caravan of wayfarers from 0_wayfarers.md are visiting.
 Fisfa Anvilquench
 Waywhis Ringhammer